EcoG-io/iso15118/README.md

 For option number `2`, the certificates need to be provided.
-The project includes a script to help on the generation of -2 or/and -20 certificates.
-This script is under `iso15118/shared/pki/` directory and is called `create_certs.sh`.
+The project includes a script to help on the generation of -2 and -20 certificates.
+This script is located under `iso15118/shared/pki/` directory and is called `create_certs.sh`.
 The following command provides a helper for the script usage:

 ```bash
 $ ./create_certs.sh -h
 ```

-The project also requires an MQTT broker connection, so be sure to set up a broker correctly and to add the necessary credentials and URL.

-For more information about the MQTT API used by Switch, please contact us.

 ---
 **IPv6 WARNING**